 SugarWish is such a cute idea!
 Basically, you purchase the gift card in whatever amount works for you, and then your tween/teen can pick out whatever treats they love, ranging from candy, cookies, and snacks or coffee/tea or flowers.
 It’s such a great way of showing you care but also letting them do something for themselves!
 They will then quicky send their selection directly to them, so it’s a great care package idea for college kids or others who are away from home.

 Take advantage of the time of year and do something unexpected with your teenager to remind them how much fun this day can be.
 Go ice skating or sledding, make dinner together, play some board games, plan an overnight getaway, or even just some hot drinks by the fire.

-Sometimes just showing someone you care–and you love them exactly as they are–is the perfect valentine’s day gift there is.
+Sometimes, just showing someone you care- and that you love them exactly as they are- is the perfect Valentine’s Day gift.